Early Impressions on the Road from Verizon Executive to Becoming an Entrepreneur

 Overcoming An Imperfect Boss is tapas.
 It will be an exciting 2 years.

-Question: Will Let’s Grow Leaders stay the same interactive community?
+Question: Will the Let’s Grow Leaders blog still serve as an interactive community?

 Answer: You bet!